 - Action verbs: Play a game of toss and verbalize what happened and what is happening.
 “You tossed the beanbag.
 Now, I’m tossing the beanbag.”
 Other easy verbs to address with beanbags would be: waiting, balancing (on a head or elbow), juggling, holding.
 Need some irregular past tense practice?
 Try it using these words: caught/catching, threw/throwing, gave/giving, hid/hiding, flung/flinging, chose/choosing, got/getting.

-Take a minute to let the cat out of the bag!
-Either tweet these ideas or let us know what your favorite beanbag activity is!
+Take a minute to let the cat out of the bag and let us know what your favorite beanbag activity is!